Here’s my guide to Francisco Goya’s so-called “Black Paintings” in Madrid’s Prado Museum.

-The Prado Museum is Spain's cultural jewel and best museum.
-One of the highlights of a visit to the Prado is seeing Francisco Goya's haunting Black Paintings.
-They're riveting must see works at the Prado.
+The Prado is Spain’s cultural jewel and best museum.
+One of the highlights of a visit to the Prado is seeing Francesco Goya’s haunting Black Paintings.
+They’re riveting must see works at the Prado.
 The Black Paintings are some of the most disturbing artworks ever made.

-The Black Paintings stand out in the course of art history.
+The Black Paintings stand out in the course of art history, like a sledgehammer.

 Goya became the official court painter for Charles IV and Ferdinand VII.
 He produced countless luminous works in the capacity, including many truthful portraits of both Enlightenment figures and the thugs of the royal court.
 Even of himself.
 He had an unflinching eye.